PhilGabardo/GML-to-DOT-converter/README.md

 To generate the ANTLR4 file (GMLDot.g4), the tex file (GMLDot.tex) and all of the test cases (test*.gml and expected*.dot):
+1. An item in an enumerated (ordered) list`
+2. Another item in an enumerated list`
+3. Another item`
+4. Another item`
 1. Install nuweb from https://sourceforge.net/projects/nuweb/.`
 2. Copy the nuweb executable to the project directory.`
 3. Run ./nuweb -n GMLDot.w`